Maryland State Retirees

 How will I be able to tell the difference between the Medicare Part D prescription drug plans?

-The specific details of the cost and benefits coverage in 2025 Medicare Part D prescription drug plans are not yet available.
-We expect the details of the 2025 plans to be available in early fall (they are typically released in September).
-The State is in the process of contracting with a plan administrator that will have licensed benefits counselors to help you understand how the plans work and assist you in selecting a plan during open enrollment.
-The list of covered drugs may be different from the State's current plan, so it's important to take advantage of the one-on-one counseling so you can understand which Part D plan will cover the drugs you need.
+The specific details of the cost and benefits coverage in 2025 Medicare Part D prescription will be available on October 1, 2024.
+The State has contracted with Via Benefits, an experienced vendor whose licensed benefits advisors will help you understand how the plans work and assist you in selecting a plan during enrollment.
+The list of covered drugs may be different from the State’s current plan, so it’s important to take advantage of the one-on-one counseling so you can understand which Part D plan will cover the drugs you need.

 What if I cannot find a formulary that covers my current prescription drug?